Hal Fishman: Early life and education

 A Brooklyn, New York, native, Fishman received a bachelor's degree from Cornell University where he worked at the campus radio station.
 He also received a master's degree in political science from UCLA in 1956.
 Planning for a career in academia, he served as an assistant professor of political science at California State University, Los Angeles for two years.

 Career

 Eventually, Los Angeles independent television station KCOP approached Fishman to teach an on-air course, and later, the station invited him to anchor his own segment.
-Fishman had been on the air continuously since June 20, 1960, moving from KCOP to KTLA in 1965.
+Fishman had been on the air continuously since June 20, 1960, moving from KCOP to KTLA in May of 1965.
 That year, he received significant exposure as a field reporter for KTLA when he helped cover the Watts Riots live from the Los Angeles Police Department command center.
-Fishman also worked at KTTV and KHJ-TV (now KCAL-TV) during the early 1970s, returning to KTLA on January 8, 1975, to anchor their evening new broadcast NewsWatch, later renamed News at Ten.
+Fishman also worked at KTTV (1970-71) and KHJ-TV (now KCAL-TV, 1973-75), returning to KTLA on January 8, 1975, to anchor their evening news broadcast NewsWatch, later renamed News at Ten.